-All other employees (i.e., those on a predetermined salary, hourly basis, etc.) will have paydays scheduled on the 5^{th} and 20^{th} of each month (see Administration for the schedule). iLEAD reserves the right to modify its payroll practice as it deems necessary.
+Employees who are paid a predetermined salary will have paydays scheduled on the 15th and the last day of each month.
+All other employees (i.e., those on an hourly basis, etc.) will have paydays scheduled on the 5th and 20th of each month (see Employee Services for the schedule). iLEAD reserves the right to modify its payroll practice as it deems necessary.
 Each paycheck will include earnings for all reported work performed through the end of the payroll period.
 In the event that a regularly scheduled payday falls on a weekend or holiday, employees will receive their pay on the day of work before the holiday.
 Employees are required to report any overpayment of wages to the Payroll Department.
 Any discrepancies or shortages in the calculation of wages should be reported as soon as possible after payday.